We help people who want to work on AI Safety to team up together on concrete projects.

 If you want to take some time to learn more, either by yourself or with a group of friends, here are some curriculums you can use:

-AI Alignment Course by AI Safety Fundamentals
+AI Alignment Course by Bluedot

-AI Governance Course by AI Safety Fundamentals
+AI Governance Course by Bluedot

 When AISC started, there were no similar programs.
 Now there are lots, which we are happy about.
 But we still think there are ways AISC stands out.